contsili/master-thesis/README.md

 # Simulations

-The code is based on the code provided by Robert Oostenveld in the course Neuroimaging II - Electrophysiological Methods and it is part of Konstantinos Tsilimparis' internship project.
+The code is based on the code provided by Robert Oostenveld in the course Neuroimaging II - Electrophysiological Methods (see: ni2-electrophys-master folder) and it is part of Konstantinos Tsilimparis' internship project.

-The opm-meg system we try to simulate is the one ordered in the DCCN from FieldLine Inc. It has 32 sensors, 2 channels each (one radial, one tangential)
+The OPM-MEG system we try to simulate is the one ordered in the DCCN from FieldLine Inc. It has 32 sensors, 2 channels each (one radial, one tangential).

 *forward_model.m*: